beling/book-pl/src/ch04-03-slices.md

 fn pierwsze_slowo(s: &String) -> &str {
 ```

-A more experienced Rustacean would write the signature shown in Listing 4-9
+A more experienced Rustacean would write the signature shown in listing 4-9
 instead because it allows us to use the same function on both `String` values
 and `&str` values.